A Self-Sustainable Source of Homesteading Education, Support, and Events.

 Learning how to make soap is a valuable homesteading skill that everyone striving for greater self-sufficiency can acquire.
 It doesn’t matter where you live or how many acres you are on, we can all make soap at home!
 Start with a simple recipe like this lard soap.
 It’s perfect for beginners!
 How to Make Soap at […]

-When we brought home our first milk cow, it was a comedy of errors.
+From the cost to picking the right cow, breeding, calving, milking, and more learn the basics of keeping a family milk cow on the homestead.
+When we brought home our first family milk cow, it was a comedy of errors.
 Everything that could have gone wrong did.
-We thought we had done our research and knew what we were doing (well enough).
-We had settled on the Dexter breed and thought a cow would be a good fit for our 2 […]
+We thought we had done our research and […]

 I never really gave pasture management any thought when we first started raising livestock.
 I hadn’t heard of rotational grazing before.
 You just throw them in a pasture and they’ll eat and grass will grow back and repeat, right?
 Same as a lawn mower.
 (Except your new mower doubles as fertilizer.)
 I’ve spent most of […]